BigBotherLinux/BigBother/README.md

 ![Wallpaper Preview](images/wallpaper-preview.png)

+### TrackPoint drift simulation
+*TrackPoint drift simulation* gently nudges your cursor in one direction to simulate the nostalgic experience of having the TrackPoint mice stuck between one of the keys.

 ### Customizations to the login screen
 The login screen (SDDM) is customized to never remember the username, so the user will have to type both the username and password to log in.